 The amount of impairment losses (or reversal) shall be recognised in profit or loss, as an impairment gain or loss.
-For financial assets measured at FVOCI, the loss allowance shall be recognised in other comprehensive income and shall not reduce the carrying amount of the financial asset in the statements of financial position.

 The gross carrying amount of a financial asset is written off (either partially or in full) to the extent that there is no realistic prospect of recovery.
 This is generally the case when the Group and the Company determine that the debtor does not have assets or source of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
 However, financial assets that are written off could still be subject to enforcement activities to comply with the Group's and the Company's procedure for recovery of amounts due.